Emotional regulation involves being able to select and present the appropriate emotions to the demands of everyday life.

 - Removing oneself from a stressful situation

 - Removing clothing

-- Preoccupation with specific topics/areas of interest
+- Preoccupation with specific topics or areas of focused interest

 - Adherence to rigidly rules

-- Model emotional expressions appropriate to the teenager’s developmental level (gestures, facial expressions, word combinations and sentences)
+- Model emotional expressions appropriate to the teenager’s developmental level, gestures, facial expressions, word combinations and sentences.

 - SODA: Stop, Observe, Deliberate, Act (SODA, Boch, 2007 article)

 - Use visual supports such as an emotional thermometer, or even technology such as IPads or smart phones to aid communication of emotions